lohedges/latuxit/README.md

 The program is a simple Bash script that requires no dependencies outside of the standard Tex Live core (other than Ghostscript for additional PostScript support).
-The script replicates two of LaTeXiT's key features: an equation library, and a link back feature to allow editing of existing equations. `latuxit` works by hashing each equation string and building a library.
+The script replicates two of LaTeXiT's key features: an equation library, and a reverse lookup feature to allow editing of existing equations. `latuxit` works by hashing each equation string and building a library.
 Metadata written as comments in the output PDF and PostScript images allows `latuxit` to match an image to an equation in the library.
 `latuxit` has full RGB color support and also accepts any of the 68 standard colors